reiryuki/Touch-Boost-Disabler-Enabler-Magisk-Module/README.md

 # Touch Boost Disabler Magisk Module

 ## Descriptions
-- Disables Perf Touch Boost if you feel it causes lag and or battery drain issue.
-- Some ROMs are activating Perf Touch Boost feature but not implementing the right configurations with the specific platform causes some issues.
+- Disables a failed Perf Touch Boost service on any custom ROMs if you feel it causes lag and or battery drain issue.
+Some custom ROMs are activating Perf Touch Boost feature but not implementing the right configurations with the specific platform and kernel.
 This tweak disables the buggy feature.

-## Bug
-- Causes video can't be played on some devices.
+- If you are in stock ROM (not a ported ROM) with the stock kernel, usually the Perf Touch Boost is configured correctly and you don't need this module.
+Disabling the Perf Touch Boost even causes issue like video can't be played.

 ## Requirements
 - Magisk installed